Law on South Kalimantan province: Reaction and court battle

 The change of the capital location occurs in chapter four, regarding the capital of South Kalimantan, which states that the "capital of South Kalimantan province is located in Banjarbaru".
-Immediately after the passing of the law, mayor of Banjarmasin Ibnu Sina stated that he will challenge the law in the Constitutional Court.
+Immediately after the passing of the law, the mayor of Banjarmasin Ibnu Sina stated that he will challenge the law in the Constitutional Court.
 He also stated that there was no mention of moving the capital prior to the law being passed, and that in the province's Regional Medium-Term Plan (Rencana Jangka Menengah Daerah), there was only a mention of moving the seat of government and official buildings to Banjarbaru and not the capital status.
 On March, a group called Banjarmasin City Forum was formed by 52 people from different backgrounds such as university students, civil servants, and local parliament members to challenge the law in the court.
 The group later hired a law firm called Borneo Law Firm to support their judicial review.
 The Banjarmasin People's Representative Council unanimously decided as well during a parliamentary session to file for judicial review of the change of capital on 24 March 2022.
 Ummah Party also stated their support for judicial review against the law.

 Several arguments were presented by Banjarmasin city, such as the historical significance of the city for the region, the disruptive and divisive nature of the law as perceived by the general public, and lack of public consultation.
 They also argued that there was no provision for a transition period between Banjarmasin as capital to Banjarbaru and further criticised the quality of Parliament's provided academic analysis.
 Banjarbaru city then accepted the Constitutional Court's invitation to defend their case.
 Banjarbaru argued that the capital move was supported by Banjar Regency and Balangan Regency.
 Banjarbaru also challenged Banjarmasin's argument on historical significance, citing a 1964 provincial parliament resolution to show that Banjarbaru as a city was intended to replace Banjarmasin as capital of South Kalimantan province.
 The Banjarbaru side furthermore added that the supposed "loss" suffered by Banjarmasin due to the law was "imaginary".
-Banjarbaru's other arguments included that the city was more suitable as a capital from social, infrastructure, and geographical perspectives and that the move would not change or reduce any governance capabilities for South Kalimantan province.
+Banjarbaru's other arguments included that the city was more suitable as a capital from social, infrastructure, and geographical perspectives adding that the Banjarbaru is socially more diverse and that the move would not change or reduce any governance capabilities for South Kalimantan province.
 In response, the Banjarmasin side dismissed arguments from the Banjarbaru side as "having no legal standing and does not answer anything".
 The Banjarmasin side later argued that there was no dispute between the governments of Banjarmasin city and Banjarbaru city; rather, they were challenging a procedurally-defective law.